 His military decorations and awards include the Defense Superior Service Medal, Legion of Merit, Distinguished Flying Cross and Bronze Star Medal (which were combat awards earned by destroying 360 vehicles during his gunship days), Defense Meritorious Service Medal, Meritorious Service Medal with oak leaf cluster, Air Medal with three oak leaf clusters, Joint Service Commendation Medal, Humanitarian Service Medal and Republic of Vietnam Gallantry Cross with Palm.

 The Military Airlift Command security police presented General Patterson the Order of the Bayonet in January 1988 for his significant contributions to security and the ground defense of air bases.
 The Air Force enlisted force honored him with the Order of the Sword upon retirement.

+From 1996 to 2000, he was known as a different kind of A/TA chairman – a detail man who got into the inner workings of A/TA.
+He devoted much of his personal time to grow the organization, both fiscally and its membership.
+As A/TA Chairman, as in his Air Force career, General Patterson was a selfless leader, unconcerned about what was in it for himself and instead caring for what was in it for the troops.
 General Patterson has made an impressive contribution to the advancement of air mobility for the past five decades.
 One of the early fathers of Air Force special operations, this visionary leader successfully weaved the critical airlift piece into the special operations culture.
-He has truly earned the distinction to be added to the honor roll of men and women who have helped build the world’s best air mobility force.
+He has truly earned the distinction of being added to the honor roll of men and women who have helped build the world’s best air mobility force.